hubmapconsortium/manual-data-ingest/neo4j-converter/README.md

 # Step 8: delete all Metadata nodes and all HAS_METADATA relationships

-This action will all the Metadata nodes and any relationship (HAS_METADATA is the only one) going to or from it.
+This action will delete all the Metadata nodes and any relationship (HAS_METADATA is the only one) going to or from it.

 ````
 CALL apoc.periodic.iterate(